AwesomeBFM/ColorfulChat/README.md

 - `chatcolor.custom` - Allows a player to use `&` codes in their messages

 ## Tested Chat Formatters
-As long as your chat formatter is not modifying the chat message everything should work just fine.
-I did test the plugin using Vault prefixes, suffixes and such, and it worked as expected.
+As long as your chat formatter is not doing anything wacky it should prove no problem whatsoever.
+I tested it with VaultChatFormatter and it works just fine!.

 ## Bugs
-I am a solo developer who is in no way a professional programmer, as such there are likely to be a lot of bugs that slipped through.
-If you do find any bugs please make a report in our Discord server or on our GitHub Issues.
-Also, before you make a bug report make sure you are running the latest version of the plugin.

-## Connect
-Have ideas for the plugin?
-Want to see something custom?
-Have bugs?
-Join our Discord server: `https://discord.gg/nkprMbwu5e`.
-To contact me personally you can find me on Discord as `awesomebfm`.
+Please use the GitHub Issue Tracker.